Kirubel-Eshetu/JZPIS/README.md

-# Jimma_Zone_Prisoner_Information_System
+# JZPIS
-This system was developed for Final Year Project defense in Jimma University on 2024 .
+💻 This system was developed for Final Year Project defense in Jimma University on 2024

 The developed system is called Jimma Zone Prisoner Information system (JZPIS).
 The system is implemented through a website.
 The website serves a range of functionalities including: